-OnGuard Collision Mitigation System Operation
+Meritor Wabco OnGuardACTIVE Collision Mitigation System Operation

-This article provides brief operation instructions for an OnGuard Collision Mitigation System.
+This article provides brief operation instructions for a Meritor Wabco OnGuardACTIVE Collision Mitigation System.

-WABCO's OnGuard ACTIVE is a radar-based active safety system that offers Adaptive Cruise Control, Forward Collision Warning and Collision Mitigation.
-OnGuard ACTIVE detects objects ahead and measures the vehicle's position and speed in relation to other vehicles on the road to warn the driver of a possible collision by providing audible, visual and haptic warnings.
+WABCO's OnGuard ACTIVE is a radar-based active safety system that offers Adaptive Cruise Control, Forward Collision Warning, and Collision Mitigation.
+OnGuard ACTIVE detects objects ahead and measures the vehicle's position and speed in relation to other vehicles on the road to warn the driver of a possible collision by providing audible, visual, and haptic warnings.
 The system will apply the brakes to reduce the risks and severity of rear-end collisions.